xueyuanj/gibbon_tree/README.md

 --> SRX*.realigned.rmdup.cleansam.bam

-7)merge by species, then split each into 100 files
+7)merge by species, then split each into smaller files

 HLE: SRX590196, SRX590198